dranelixx/Sonic-Deck/README.md

 ### 🎛️ Sound Library Management
 - **Category Organization**: Organize sounds with custom categories
-- **Drag & Drop Import**: Drop MP3, WAV, or OGG files directly into the app
+- **Drag & Drop Import**: Drop MP3, WAV, OGG, or M4A/AAC files directly into the app
 - **Favorites System**: Star your most-used sounds for quick access
 - **Custom Icons**: Assign emojis to sounds with built-in picker
 - **Per-Sound Volume**: Individual volume control for each sound